jchyb/Discord-Sound-Deck-Bot-Interface/README.md

 While the client-server approach would be more intuitive to use (no need to set up a seperate bot instance for every user), there are multiple reasons why the current implementation may be considered better:

 - safety concerns

-	As the software is using what is essentially a *key logger* to catch input, you would probably not want that data going to unwanted hands??.
-Since all this data is processed locally, there is no need to worry about that (as you can confirm in the source code).
+	As the software is using what is essentially a *key logger* to catch input, you would probably not want that data going to wrong hands.
+Since all of this data is processed locally, there is no need to worry about that (as you can confirm in the source code).

 - latency

 	As there are no middlemen that obtain and process the sound data (like the hypothetical server would), naturally there is going to be less latency all around.

 Here, a simple approach like this ends up working surprisingly well.